Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Meta-Analysis with an (Optimal) Transformed Surrogate

-So far, we have extended the canonical MA framework by introducing a non-parametric full-data parameter and a corresponding statistical parameter that identifies the former under straightforward identifying assumptions.
-These parameters are indexed by $g \in \mathcal{G}$, and as argued before, the surrogate index $g_0$ is a good choice for $g$.
-The next step is to estimate the surrogate index and substitute that estimate for $g$.
-If the surrogate index would have been estimated on an independent data set, we could treat it as an a priori selected $g$ and use the parameters defined in the previous subsection, which are not data adaptive.
-However, when the surrogate index is estimated using the meta-analytic data $P_N$, the target parameters become data-adaptive.
-These parameters are indexed by the estimated surrogate index $g_N$: $\Psi^{F, g_N}$ and $\Psi^{g_N}$.
+The parameters introduced above are indexed by $g \in \mathcal{G}$, and as argued before, the surrogate index $g_0$ is a good choice for $g$.
+However, $g_0$ is unknown and needs to be estimated.
+If the surrogate index is estimated with the observed data, the target parameters become data-adaptive: These parameters are indexed by the estimated surrogate index $g_N$: $\Psi^{F, g_N}$ and $\Psi^{g_N}$, where $\Psi^{F, g_N}$ is the full-data parameter and $\Psi^{g_N}$ is the corresponding statistical parameter defined as before but with $g$ replaced by $g_N$.

-\begin{remark}[data-adaptive target parameters and cross-fitting] In the current application, $g_N$ is an estimated regression function that indexes the target parameter.
-We will impose Donsker conditions on this estimator.
-This limits the complexity of the allowed surrogate index estimators for valid inference, even though many machine learning methods can still be used.
-In the non-parametric literature, cross-fitting is a popular approach to avoid Donsker conditions \parencite[see, e.g.,][]{chernozhukov2018double}.
-Methods for inference about data-adaptive target parameters that use cross-fitting exist (see, e.g., \textcite[Section 7]{van2015targeted}), but target different types of data-adaptive parameters than the ones considered here.
-We, therefore, do not consider cross-fitting in this paper. \end{remark}
+To obtain valid inferences about the data-adaptive parameter $\Psi^{g_N}$, we will impose Donsker conditions on $g_N$ in Section \ref{sec:inference-data-adaptive-estimand}.
+This limits the complexity of the allowed surrogate index estimators even though many machine learning methods can still be used.
+Methods for inference about data-adaptive target parameters that avoid Donsker conditions through cross-fitting exist (see, e.g., \textcite[Section 7]{van2015targeted}), but they cannot target $\Psi^{g_N}$.
+Instead, they target different types of data-adaptive parameters that are more difficult to interpret as the cross-fitting scheme itself defines the parameter \parencite{hubbard2016statistical}.
+We, therefore, do not further consider cross-fitting.